soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 For quick experimentation, we can just
 [ask stack or cabal](https://gilmi.me/blog/post/2021/08/14/hs-core-tools#using-external-packages-in-ghci) to build or even run our program with external packages.
-But as programs gets larger, use more dependencies, and require more functionality, it is better to just **create a project description** for our programs and even libraries.
+But as programs get larger, use more dependencies, and require more functionality, it is better to just **create a project description** for our programs and even libraries.

 Describing packages is done in a **cabal file**.
 We can ask cabal or stack